Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Exercise3" />
 ### Exercise 3: Passing parameters to a Controller ###

 Until now, you have been returning constant strings from the Controllers.
-In this exercise you will learn how to pass parameters to a Controller using the URL and querystring and then making the method actions respond with text to the browser.
+In this exercise you will learn how to pass parameters to a Controller using the URL and querystring, and then making the method actions respond with text to the browser.

 <a name="Ex3Task1" />
 #### Task 1 - Adding Genre Parameter to StoreController####